New Hope for Patients with Inoperable Brain Tumors

 - Is especially effective in treating glioblastoma – one of the most aggressive and difficult-to-treat brain cancers – and other inoperable brain tumors for patients who otherwise are considered "high risk" for surgery.

-- Is offered at UH Case Medical Center, one of only nine hospital centers in the United States using this technology.
+- Is offered at UH Cleveland Medical Center, one of only a small number of hospitals in the United States using this technology.